quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 # Deployment guide: Terraform beyond Layer0
-In this example, you will learn how you can use Terraform to create a Layer0 service as well as supporting infrastructure in the form of a persistent data store.
-This example does not cover the details of the application being deployed but focuses on how you can combine Layer0 and other Terraform providers as part of a Terraform workflow.
+ In this example, we'll learn how you can use Terraform to create a Layer0 service as well as a persistent data store.
+The main goal of this example is to explore how you can combine Layer0 with other Terraform providers.

 ## Before you start
 In order to complete the procedures in this section, you must have the following installed and configured correctly: